codeforamerica/form-flow/README.md

 ### Validating Inputs

-Validations for inputs use the Java Bean Validation, more specifically, Hibernate validations.
+Validations for inputs use Java Bean Validation, but more specifically, Hibernate validations.
 For a list of validation decorators, see [Hibernate's documentation.](https://docs.jboss.org/hibernate/stable/validator/reference/en-US/html_single/#section-builtin-constraints)